explodecomputer/MSHDS-AHDS-formative/formative/week7-answers.md

         """
 ```

-Using a few input files.
+b) Using a few input files.
 The `ACC_PID` variable is then used in the rules to generate the lists of files to monitor and create.

 ```python
 ACC_PID = [31128, 31129, 31131, 31132, 31133, 31134, 31137]

 rule all:
     input:
         "logs/1-data-check-bm.log",